ZiqiLoveSunshine/Unsupervised-Motion-Retargeting-for-Human-Robot-Imitation/README.md

 # Unsupervised Motion Retargeting for Human-Robot Imitation

+The code is the base for article [Unsupervised Motion Retargeting for Human-Robot Imitation](https://hal.science/hal-04401885v1/file/Annabi2024C2AICHI.pdf).
 A part of code is from https://github.com/DeepMotionEditing/deep-motion-editing

 ## Instructions